 When students are doing research in the classroom, I always instruct them to type their topic and then type “for kids” after.
 For example “tiger teeth for kids”.
 Using this method helps students to find articles that are kid friendly and written in an easier language to understand.

 My next method is having students use kiddle.com as a search engine.
 It works just like Google, but it is kid friendly.
 This will eliminate any bad sites they might come across.
+Hopefully your school is set up for this not to happen, but it still does.
 I would still recommend that they put “for kids” after their topic.

 National Geographic for Kids and major zoos like the San Diego Zoo also have great kid friendly sites with information that they can use.